Do you remember when Robinhood was founded? It was April 2013 and the idea of a smartphone app only brokerage with free trades blew everyone’s mind.

 Robinhood and Webull offer their customers similar support services.
 Both investment platforms provide two types of support: email support and online support in the form of a help center.
 Only Webull offers phone support by calling 1 (888) 828-0618.

 Webull gives users the ability to set price alerts.
 Webull will send you a notification when a stock hits a specific price point that you set.
 Robinhood doesn’t offer price alerts.

 Short selling is an investment strategy that involves borrowing stock or security and sells it, hoping to buy it back at a lower price to turn a profit; it’s a high-risk, high-reward strategy.
 Webull allows short-selling commission-free but is not an option with Robinhood.

 Webull users have access to a free trading simulator.
 A trading simulator allows people to “practice” trading.
 You can test out trading strategies to see likely results.
 This can take out some of the risks of trading.
 It would make sense for a tool like a trading simulator to be present in Robinhood since its geared towards beginners, but they don’t offer one.

 Available accounts for Robinhood and Webull are similar since both offer options of cash accounts with no minimum balance.
 You will need the funds to make investments, but beyond that, there is no minimum.
 Both companies also offer margin accounts which are required to have a $2,000 minimum due to Financial Industry Regulatory Authority (FINRA) regulations.

 You can see that Webull offers a few more services than Robinhood.
 Both are free investment platforms, though.
 In the end, it probably depends more on what level investor you are as to which platform makes more sense to use regularly.

 New Account Promotions

 Finally, I never like letting a promotion dictate which service to use but in this case, both brokerages offer similar new account bonuses.

-Robinhood will give you a free share of stock, valued between $3 and $150, when you sign up.
+Robinhood will give you free stock (valued $5 - $200) when you sign up.